 Troubleshooting access denied messages can be challenging.
 A Teleport administrator should check to see the following:

-- Which roles a user is assigned on "main" when they retreive their SSH
+- Which roles a user is assigned on "main" when they retrieve their SSH

 tsh login.
-You can inspect the retreived certificate with
+You can inspect the retrieved certificate with

 tsh statuscommand on the client side.